wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

    * <a href="#SAS">SAS</a> does not support SMB Azure files authorization.

-   * AAD does not support authorization of REST accessed Azure Files (use OAuth0 by API Management).
+   * AAD/Entra does not support authorization of REST-accessed Azure Files (use OAuth0 by API Management).

-   * AAD does not support authorization of Azure Tables.
+   * AAD/Entra does not support authorization of Azure Tables.

 <hr />